diversity

 Humbleness:

 Does anyone have anything to add to this list?
+We’d love to hear from you.

-The fashion bullshit Read More »
+The Fashion Bullshit Read More »

 In case we need to say it clearly, racism is not an option!

 Every now and then, we feel the urge to step off the carved path of the trails.
 Please, allow us to do that.
-There are moments in which only talking about fashion is not enough.
+There are moments in which just talking about fashion is not enough.
 We do not live in a bubble, so it’s impossible not to look at what happens around us and not be affected.

 Moreover, we have always been very open to discussions in our physical boutique, and the same is true in our online community.